elli-petersen/jquery-push-menu-toggle/README.md

 # Push Menu Toggle w/ localStorage
-A push menu built with jQuery, utilizing localStorage to maintain the open/closed state of the menu.
+This is a standard push menu (or sidebar) with the addition of HTML5 localStorage, which will store the state of the menu.
+When the user refreshes the page, closes the browser window or tab, or starts a new session, the menu will maintain its open or closed position.

+**NOTE:** If the user's browser is set to delete cookies when a session is closed, the menu state will not be maintained -- localStorage items are deleted along with cookies.